philiphanspach/philiphanspach.github.io/_pages/publications.md

 -->
 ## Research (selection)

+### Pricing algorithms out of the box: a study of the repricing industry
+with Giacomo Calzolari.
+Forthcoming, Journal of Competition Law & Economics.

+Abstract: Businesses, including sellers on online marketplaces, are increasingly adopting repricing algorithms, which autonomously set prices.
+Despite concerns about potential consequences such as inflated prices in online marketplaces, there is a notable lack of research focusing on the supply-side dynamics of the repricing industry.
+In this study, we address this gap by systematically documenting and classifying repricers, ranging from basic fixed-rule algorithms to sophisticated self-learning AI algorithms.
+Drawing on suppliers' descriptions, we analyze product features, fees, and associated services.
+Although the analysis is descriptive, we offer a first, broad overview of this new industry, potentially affecting millions of consumers in online marketplaces.
+Our focus is on describing the technical feature claims of these products where they are relevant for economic analysis in academic research and policy.

 ### Algorithms in the Marketplace: An Empirical Analysis of Automated Pricing in E-Commerce
 with Geza Sapi and Marcel Wieting.
 Information Economics and Policy, Volume 69, December 2024, 101111. https://doi.org/10.1016/j.infoecopol.2024.101111